1. StreamNative Platform

 TokenThe token for the service account.

-OrganizationThe organization where the service account is created.
+OrganizationThe organization that the service account was created in.

 StatusThe status of the service account.

-AdminWhether the service account is the Admin role of a namespace or tenant.
+AdminWhether the service account has Super Admin enabled or not.

 1. On the left navigation pane, click Service Accounts.